Lee Miglin: Life and career

-In 1959, Miglin married 20-year-old Marilyn Klecka, a Roman Catholic of Czech descent.
-Klecka, a successful entrepreneur known as the Queen of Makeovers, established a prominent perfume and cosmetics company and appeared on the Home Shopping Network.
-They would have two children together, Marlena (born 1968) and Duke Miglin (born 1971), the latter of whom would become an actor.

 Miglin formed a successful real estate development partnership with J. Paul Beitler, who had also worked at Rubloff & Co.
 Together, they founded the firm Miglin-Beitler Developments in 1982.
 Among the projects developed by the firm were Madison Plaza (200 West Madison), 181 West Madison Street, and Oakbrook Terrace Tower (the tallest building in Illinois outside of Chicago).
+In the late-1980s, they built a Helmut Jahn-designed building in Chicago that housed the headquarters of Chocolat Suchard's United States division.
 In addition to constructing developments, the firm also managed properties.

+In 1983, it was announced that Miglin would alongside Erich Bitter co-head Bitter Automobile of America, a newly-launched American division of Bitter Automotive headquartered in Chicago.
+Miglin and Bitter introduced an American variant of the Bitter SC to the United States market.
+The cars were sold through Buick dealerships.
+However, few Buick dealerships agreed to sport Bitter signage, which resulted in low sales that doomed the venture.